 Letters of Appreciation to Team Members

-It’s always good practice to recognize the efforts of the members of your team.
+It’s always a good practice to recognize the efforts of your team members.
 Communicating with the people who lend you a hand is one of the best ways to strengthen your work relationships and your network.
 Everyone likes to be appreciated, and most people do their best work when they feel a level of personal satisfaction.

 One of the quickest and easiest ways to do this is to write a letter of appreciation to your team members when they do something outstanding.
 Your letter can be sent via mail or email and should express your thanks for a job well done.

 The size of your company, your relationship with the team members and team leader, and the scope of the project can all affect how you choose to send your letter or email, or otherwise show your graditude to your employees.

 Sending a written note has the advantage of providing the recipient with a hard copy of the letter.
 A handwritten note can add a personal touch that means something special to certain people.

 Sending the message by email will get it there immediately, and the note can also be copied to supervisors or human resources (HR) managers who may want a record for the employee’s file.

 In your letter of appreciation, be specific about your team member's contribution to a project.